mik4el/cc1350-swim-thermo/README.md

 Requires Code Composer Studio (CCS) v8 for software and Kicad for hardware.
 Software is programmed using the CC1350 Launchpad.

+Hardware version 1.3 tested to 500m+ range with long range settings and 14dBm and simple dipole antenna to launchpad.

 ## How to get a cc1350 custom board "working"
 1. Follow the launchpad design carefully.
 I sort of did that.
 1. Start with soldering only the critical components for the CC1350 on the board, i.e. decoupling caps, crystals, power rail, jtag connector etc. I didn't do that but it worked anyway but I wish I did if I would have ran in to more problems.